 Unlike a lot of the productivity gurus out there, Cota believes that creative entrepreneurs need to centre their feelings in their decision-making processes.
 “There’s this narrative in the business world [that we should] keep feelings out of business, keep them separate.
 But that’s not really how we work,” says Cota.
 “You are your most important business asset, and our gut is a super powerful tool that we sometimes overlook.
 Our feelings about the things that we’re working on should be taken into consideration.”

 When Cota gives strategic advice to her clients, she always asks them, “How does that feel?”
 Does the thought of doing something give you anxiety?
 Are you excited about it?
 Does it scare you?
 Are you ambivalent about it?

 “Those feelings are a good signal,” says Cota.
 “It’s an opportunity to take a look at what they are pointing to.
 Do you have too much on your plate?
 Is it something that you really don’t want to do?
 Or is it that there’s something you want to do, but you’re resisting for different reasons?”

 Filter your projects and tasks through these three lenses and you’re likely to find yourself feeling more empowered to tackle your to-do list.

 This content is for paid members only

 Sign up now to join our community of Canadian maker businesses and support independent publishing.
-Paid members get an all-access pass to our full library of inspiration and how-to articles, community discussions and advice from other members, exclusive online events and more.
+Paid members get an all-access pass to the business of their dreams: our full library of inspiration and how-to articles, free admission to webinars and more.